 Would I join a church in which only half of my children could fully participate because of their African lineage?
 Dick and Marsha Lavin made that tough decision on April 14, 1978.
-After searching for years, their family, including their two biological children (white) and their two adopted black children, felt right about The Church of Jesus Christ of Latter-day Saints.
-However, at that time, the church did not allow blacks to be ordained to the priesthood or participate in temple ordinances.
-The Lavins decided to exercise faith, join the church, and pray for a revelation to change the policy.
+After searching for years, their family, including their two biological children and their two adopted black children, felt right about The Church of Jesus Christ of Latter-day Saints.
+However, at that time, the church did not allow blacks to hold the priesthood.
+The Lavins decided to exercise faith, join the Church, and pray for a revelation to change the policy.
 Dick offered a particularly fervent prayer the morning of June 8, 1978.
 Later that day, the revelation on priesthood was announced, making all worthy male Church members worldwide, age twelve and older, eligible for priesthood ordination.

 What a treat to meet book contributor Abbey Whitcomb at Girls’ Camp!
 We corresponded back and forth about her wonderful waterfront contribution to the book “Girls’ Camp: Ideas for Today’s Leaders.”
 But we never met — until now!